yashpatil-1/Machine-Learning-LAB/README.md

 - **ML Graphs Exp 3.pdf** – Graphs for Experiment 3
 - **A176_ML-Lab3.pdf** – Lab 3 Documentation
 - **A176_Yash_Patil_ML_Exp5.pdf** – Report for Experiment 5

+### 📂 Datasets
+All datasets required for the experiments are stored in the `dataset` folder.

 ## 🛠️ Technologies Used
 - **Python** 🐍